Drone flown so close to Heathrow plane that collision was feared

-A drone is believed to have collided with a passenger jet on it's approach to Heathrow Airport.
+A drone is believed to have collided with a passenger jet on it's approach to Heathrow Airport .

 The remote controlled aircraft was flown so close to the plane that the crew believed it "must have collided with the tail".